spinixguy/sc-10-shark-v2-firmware/README.txt

 SM3DP-lotmaxx-generic.bin is the beta software I compiled using the configuration from Lotmaxx.

+SM3DP-ubl-4x4-2.08.bin is the beta software For Unified Bed Leveling.

-SM3DP-ubl-4x4-2.06a.bin is the beta software along with some select changes and fixes made by me.
+SM3DP-mbl-4x4-2.08.bin is the beta software For Manual Mesh Bed Leveling.